stellar/.github/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 If possible, provide a recipe for reproducing the error.
-A complete runnable program or script is great.
+A complete working example or script is great.
 A link on an online code editor is best.
 The following online editors are great.
  - JS: https://runkit.com or https://jsfiddle.net
  - Go: https://play.golang.org